HEIGHT: Heterogeneous Interaction Graph Transformer for Robot Navigation in Crowded and Constrained Environments: Discussions, Limitations, and Future Work

 \subsection{Scene representation}

 \textbf{Lessons learned:} A good scene representation should be tailored to the needs of its downstream task.
 Besides the above sim2real considerations, our scene representation is split due the different nature of humans and obstacles for robot collision avoidance.
 The size of humans are small and their shapes are simple.
-Therefore, to avoid humans, the robot only needs to treat them as circles with a heading direction.
-In contrast, obstacles have larger and more complicated surfaces.
-The part of the obstacle contours that faces the robot is more important for collision avoidance.
-Therefore, point clouds are the most intuitive way to represent such useful information about obstacles.
+Therefore, to avoid humans, the robot only needs to treat them as moving circles.
+In contrast, obstacles have larger and more complicated shapes.
+The part of the obstacles that faces the robot is more important for collision avoidance.
+Therefore, point clouds are the most intuitive way to represent obstacles.
 Our experiments in Sec.~\ref{sec:sim_exp} show that this split scene representation reduces robot collision avoidance with both dynamic and static obstacles.

 \textbf{Limitation and future work:} A side effect of our scene abstraction is the loss of detailed information such as gaits of humans and 3D shapes of obstacles.
-However, we argue that this is a tradeoff to minimize sim2real gaps with limited simulation tools and computation resources.
 Another side effect is the cascading errors between the perception modules and robot policy, such as inaccurate human detections or robot localization.
-A future direction to automate the design of inputs and outputs is the joint optimization of the whole robotic stack from perception to control~\cite{hu2023_uniad,wang2024mosaic}.
+A future direction is the joint optimization of the whole robotic stack from perception to control~\cite{hu2023_uniad,wang2024mosaic}.